intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 can be named anything, and just requires a *.json extension.
 The content of the configuration file is a dictionary pointing to other json configuration files.

-For executables for testing and debug, the json must have this content:
+For executables for testing and debug, the json file must have this content:

 ```json
 {